Breivik trial closes, victims' relatives walk out

 Final arguments in the 10-week trial revolved around the question of whether the self-proclaimed anti-Muslim militant was a lunatic or not.

-His defence lawyer said in closing arguments that Breivik was sane and had the right to be punished for what he believed was a political act.
+His defense lawyer said in closing arguments that Breivik was sane and had the right to be punished for what he believed was a political act.

 The prosecution had argued on Thursday that Breivik was insane.
 If the judges agree, he will be destined for a mental institution instead of a prison.